 So what does this thing actually do?

 Apple's Premium Resellers are getting iPads to sell on Friday - provided their shops pass Apple's stringent standards.
 But retailers are irritated at Apple's insistence that they do not take pre-orders or publicise the launch on their websites or in store until Friday morning.
-They were even more annoyed at DSGi's claim that it …
+They were even more annoyed at DSGi's claim that …

 So what does this thing actually do?